salton-sea-enviro-timeseries/sset-website/public/SSET_readme.txt

 Nutrients data (YSI Photometer) is currently available for the period :

-September 2021 	        	to 		December 2022
+September 2021 	        	to 		April 2023

 Probe data (YSI Sonde) is currently available for the period :

-September 2021 	        	to 		December 2022
+September 2021 	        	to 		February 2023

 ************************************************************************

 Note :
-*Phosphate samples removed prior to December 2023 *Chlorophyll and Phycoerythrin probe added to YSI Probe October 2021 *Turbidity, Total Dissolved Solids, and Total Suspended Solids sensor removed from YSI Probe October 2021 *Turbidity measured by TN400 turbidity meter added to Nutrients data October 2021
+*Phosphate samples removed prior to December 2023 *Chlorophyll and Phycoerythrin probe added to YSI Probe - October 2021 *Turbidity, Total Dissolved Solids, and Total Suspended Solids sensor removed from YSI Probe - October 2021 *Turbidity measured by TN400 turbidity meter added to Nutrients data - October 2021 *pH sensor was out of calibration during February 2023 sampling event

 ************************************************************************